Provincie-Zuid-Holland/PDF-conversion-tool/README.md

 - Read the instructions manual ('Manual PDF conversion tool.pdf') to learn how to install and run the tool

 ### Error detection
-Every time the tool is used, information on what happens in every step of the tool is saved in a file (‘Logging_ConversionTool.txt’), in the same folder als the tool.
+Every time the tool is used, information on what happens in every step of the tool is saved in a file (‘Logging_PDF_conversion_tool.txt’), in the same folder als the tool.
 If errors occur, this file can be used to check which step went wrong.

 ## Author
 Joana Cardoso